Nick Ciuffo: Baltimore Orioles

 On December 21, 2020, Ciuffo signed a minor league contract with the Baltimore Orioles organization.
 The Orioles promoted him to the major leagues on September 24, 2021.
 Ciuffo went 1-for-5 with a double in two games for Baltimore, spending the majority of the year with the Triple-A Norfolk Tides, with whom he slashed .173/.241/.308.
 On November 5, 2021, Ciuffo was outrighted off of the 40-man roster.
 He became a free agent on November 7.

 Chicago White Sox

-On March 14, 2022, Ciuffo signed a minor league deal with the Chicago White Sox.
-Ciuffo played in 42 games for the Triple-A Charlotte Knights, hitting .277/.325/.411 with 5 home runs and 20 RBI.
+On March 14, 2022, Ciuffo signed a minor league contract with the Chicago White Sox.
+Ciuffo played in 42 games for the Triple-A Charlotte Knights, hitting .277/.325/.411 with five home runs and 20 RBI.
 He elected free agency following the season on November 10.

 New York Yankees

 On March 7, 2023, Ciuffo signed a minor league contract with the New York Yankees organization.
+He was released by the Yankees without making an appearance for the organization on April 13.

+On June 7, 2023, Ciuffo announced his retirement from professional baseball, citing a broken foot that he suffered in spring training, which prevented him from playing for the Yankees organization.